BCannon88/ChoreWallet/README.md

   ## Description

-  ## An application built to help parents track chores that need to be completed as well as pay out allowances for completed chores
+  ## Welcome to ChoreWallet!
+An application built to help parents track chores that need to be completed as well as pay out allowances for completed chores.
+Parents can sign up with an email and password and assign to their children any of our various chores listed on the website.
+After completion of an assigned chore by the deadline, the child can select "Done" on that chore to receive payment electronically.

   ## Table of Contents
    * [Installation](#Installation)